 For Your Next Reading on Others

-As you are doing the reading, if you say something to the other person that relates to their life in a huge way, jot it down.
+As you are doing the reading, if you say something to the other person that relates to their life in a big way, jot it down.
 Consider this as an intuitive win, a time when you trusted your intuition, and it ended up being something extremely accurate.

 New Tarot Spreads and Questions

-In order to develop a new spread, there are three main choices you have to make first:
+To develop a new spread, there are three main choices you have to make first:

 - What question or situation is this Tarot spread going to answer?